Obtain a Visa as a Treaty Trader or Treaty Investor

 Treaty Traders and Treaty Investors Defined

+There are several types of investor visas for eligible treaty traders and treaty investors.
 A treaty trader (E-1 visa holder) is one who enters the U.S. for the purpose of carrying on a substantial trade in goods, services or technology, for the most part between the U.S. and the treaty trader’s country of origin.
 A treaty investor (E-2 visa holder) is one who enters the country for the purpose of directing the operations of an enterprise into which the investor has invested or is investing a substantial amount of capital.

-E-2 Visas versus EB-5 Visas
+E-2 Visas Versus EB-5 Visas

 An advantage of the E-2 visa is that it allows for substantial investments that are less than the $500,000 and $1,000,000 thresholds required for an EB-5 visa.
 While E-1 and E-2 visas are nonimmigrant visas, an individual temporarily in the country who later invests more than those minimum amounts required for an EB-5 may be able to petition for lawful permanent residence.
 As with EB-5 visa holders, E-1 and E-2 applicants may also bring their spouses and unmarried children under 21 with them through derivative visas.

 It’s also important to remember that EB-5-related green cards are conditional.
 You are automatically eligible for a green card.
 However, the U.S. government can revoke it after two years if your business venture is unsuccessful and you don’t meet other requirements of U.S. immigration law.

 EB-5 Visas and Active Involvement in the Business

 To qualify for an EB-5 visa, you must show that you will be actively involved in the business you’re investing in.
 You can’t simply be a passive or silent investor.
 You must have some sort of managerial or policy-making role in the business.
 In most circumstances, passive real estate speculation will not be sufficient to qualify for an EB-5 visa.